+Networks filters were also designed from scratch.
 The most powerful filter is probably “General” where you can add as many custom filters as you’d like with an easy-to-use interface.
 You can filter by URL, host, method, request or response body or headers, and more.

 Response Viewer #

-It also has jq integration. jq is a tool for processing JSON, applying the given filter.
+jq is a tool for processing JSON, applying the given filter.
 You can find some examples of what it can do at the jq website.
 It’s really-really powerful and Pulse Pro makes it super nice to use with side-by-side live results view, and nice output formatting.

 When you scan through the logs, you sometimes find important messages you may want to get back to later.
 With pins, you can easily do that.
 Just click on the row number that you’d like to pin, and it will appear in the scroller.
 You can easily navigate back to this message by simply clicking on the mark in the scroller – just like breakpoints and errors in the Xcode scroller.